 Thelma Virata de Castro is the founder of San Diego Playwrights, a Teaching Artist and Community Programs Coordinator for Playwrights Project, and a Dramatists Guild Ambassador.
 Her play "The Fire in Me" was awarded a Creative Catalyst Fellowship from The San Diego Foundation in partnership with Asian Story Theater (AST), and a California Humanities grant with Access Inc. Her other work with AST includes Halo-Halo—Mixed Together Stories from San Diego’s Filipino Community and What Are You?
 Her next project with AST will focus on intergenerational caregiving in the Asian Pacific Islander community, in collaboration with AARP and The Filipino Press.

-Sandra de Helen's dramas and comedies have been performed all over the United States as well as Internationally.
-Audiences in NYC, Chicago, Ireland, London, and the Philippines have been entertained and challenged by Sandra’s provocative writing.
-In the past five years, her work has been staged in NYC, LA, Portland, and Canada.
-Her writings are archived in the Jerome Lawrence and Robert E. Lee Collection at Ohio State University.
-Sandra studied with Maria Irene Fornes, and with Matt Zrebski.
+Sandra de Helen's dramas and comedies have entertained audiences in NYC, Chicago, LA, Seattle, Portland, and many other US cities as well as Ireland, London, and the Philippines.
+Her most recent work was produced via Zoom by Moxie Theatre of San Diego, and by Barefoot Theatre of NYC.
 With Kate Kasten, she co-founded Actors’ Sorority in Kansas City, Missouri.
 Later Sandra founded the Portland Women’s Theatre Company as well as Penplay.
-Today, she is a member of Scripteasers of San Diego, International Centre for Women Playwrights, and the Dramatists Guild.
+Today, she is a member of The Scripteasers of San Diego, International Centre for Women Playwrights, and the Dramatists Guild.

 Moderator: Kymri Wilt